TheAllenChou/unity-project-prefs/README.md

 static void RemoveFromSet(string key, string value);
 ```

-Functionally, a string set is equivalent to a collection of bools.
+Functionally, a string set is equivalent to a collection of booleans.
 Which one to use is up to personal preference.
 The following two setups are functionally equivalent:

 ```cs
 // using a string set